se-edu/se-book/uml/misc/objectVsClassDiagrams/introduction/outcomes.md

-* <span id="outcome-misc-objectVsClassDiagrams-one">:trophy: Able to distinguish between class diagrams and object diagrams :two:</span>
+:trophy: Can distinguish between class diagrams and object diagrams :two: